 Automatic differentiation is the engine that powers modern neural network training, allowing us to efficiently compute gradients of a loss function with respect to model parameters.
 Both TensorFlow and PyTorch provide sophisticated systems for this, but they approach it with slightly different philosophies and APIs.
-If you're familiar with TensorFlow's tf.GradientTape
+A comparison of TensorFlow's tf.GradientTape and PyTorch's autograd system reveals their distinctions and aids understanding for developers.

 Let's look at a simple example.
 Suppose we have a function y=w2+b, and we want to find ∂w∂y and ∂b∂y.